-Dilaudid abuse and addiction are major problems, and have only contributed to the severity of the opioid crisis.
-This drug is highly addictive, and recovering usually requires a person to go through both detox and rehab.
-Because it is such a potent opioid drug, getting off it can be quite difficult and result in withdrawal symptoms that are hard to manage.
+Dilaudid abuse and addiction are significant problems and have only contributed to the severity of the opioid crisis.
+This drug is highly addictive, and recovery usually requires a person to undergo detox and rehab.
+Because it is such a potent opioid drug, getting off it can be difficult and result in withdrawal symptoms that are hard to manage.

-Dilaudid is a brand name medication used in the treatment of acute and chronic pain.
+Dilaudid is a brand-name medication used to treat acute and chronic pain.
 It’s often prescribed to help patients manage the side effects of an ongoing illness or as a recovery aid after surgery.
 Pain relief is usually the main goal of taking Dilaudid.

 The product’s main ingredient is hydromorphone, an opioid chemical.
 Like many opioids, this chemical derives from morphine and has similar effects.